Metro Center station

+Metro rail station in Washington, D.C.

 Metro Center station is the central hub station of the Washington Metro, a rapid transit system in Washington, D.C.
 The station is located in Downtown, centered on the intersection of 12th Street NW and G Street NW.
 It is one of the 4 major transfer points in the Metrorail network.
 The Red Line portion of Metro Center station opened on March 27, 1976, as part of the first section of the Metro system.

 The station averages 14,110 daily riders as of October 2025, making it the second-busiest in the system after Union Station.

 Station layout

 Metro Center station is laid out in two underground levels in a cross shape centered on the intersection of 12th Street NW and G Street NW.
 The lower level runs north-south under 12th Street between F Street and H Street, with one island platform for the Orange Line, Silver Line, and Blue Line.
 The upper level runs east-west under G Street between 11th Street and 13th Street, with two side platforms for the Red Line, with wide corridors above the lower level platform and tracks.
 Mezzanines are located above the tracks at both ends of the upper platforms.

-Entrances are located on G Street at 11th Street (southeast corner), 12th Street (northeast corner), and 13th Street (southeast corner); and at the southwest corner of 12th Street and F Street.
+Entrances are located on G Street at 11th Street (southeast corner), F Street at 12th Street (northeast corner), and G Street and 13th Street (southeast corner); and at the southwest corner of 12th Street and F Street.
 Only the 12th Street and G Street entrance has a surface elevator.
+The station also provides direct indoor access to the Macy's Downtown–Metro Center department store at 1201 G Street NW, allowing passengers to enter the store without going outside.